NathanGros/Hypercube/README.md

 ## DISCLAIMER
 I am not an expert.
 Some rotations, movements, projections etc might be wrong, i wouldn't know as I usually evolve in a 3D environment.

-That said, everything seems coherent to me based purely on how it looks while moving around.
+That said, everything seems coherent to me, based purely on how it looks while moving around.

 <br>